 Founded in 1985, Welspun began its operations in Palghar and grew to texturize in Mumbai and Gujarat.
 Soon enough, with the financial reforms in 1991, the company filed for an IPO and became a public enterprise.
 Since its inception, Welspun has been one of the leaders in the global market of textile.
-Today, it is the second largest producer of terry towels in the world, exporting more than 94 per cent to 50+ countries worldwide.
+Today, it is the one of largest producer of terry towels in the world, exporting more than 94 per cent to 50+ countries worldwide.

 No company can be a success without an innovative leader.
 At Welspun India, Dipali Goenka leads the company as the CEO and Managing Director, making her one of the most inspiring businesswomen in India.
 “For over 35 years, we’ve been a global leader in home textiles.
 My goal was for Welspun to become an innovative, consumer-focused, comprehensive solution provider to their retail partners.
 Years down the line, these factors have become the DNA and growth pivots for the organization and differentiators to reckon with,” she shares.

 With 35 patents, Welspun has the highest market share in the US and holds a dominant position in India and the UK.
 The company’s luxury label Christy England is the official towel licensee for the Wimbledon championships.
 The main focus at Welspun India is on the four main guiding principles – Customer centricity, Technology & innovations, Collaboration, and Inclusive growth.
 Keeping this in mind, Dipali guides the team at Welspun with the sole intention of bettering themselves and the planet and keeping consumers’ well-being at the core.